-In 2017, PCA acquired Sacramento Container Corporation but did not acquire their plan assets.
+In 2017, PCA acquired Sacramento Container Corporation, Northern Sheets, LLC, and Central California Sheets, LLC (collectively referred to as "Sacramento Container") but did not acquire their plan assets.
 Participants were allowed to rollover 401k account balances and loans into the Plan.

-During 2016, the Company acquired TimBar Corporation and Columbus Container, Inc. A portion of the Tim-Bar Packaging & Display 401(k) and the Columbus Container, Inc. 401(k) Profit Sharing Plan merged into the Plan on January 1, 2017 and on April 1, 2017, respectively.
+During 2016, the Company acquired TimBar Corporation and Columbus Container, Inc. A portion of the TimBar Packaging & Display 401(k) and the Columbus Container, Inc. 401(k) Profit Sharing Plan merged into the Plan on January 1, 2017 and on April 1, 2017, respectively.